askST: My family is hosting a party but I have Covid-19. Can it go on if I stay in my room?

 Prof Cook said: “It’s like with flu vaccines – getting an annual booster will reduce the chance of you being ill or off work.
 But in this younger age range, you are not likely to wind up in hospital, so the need is less pressing than for the elderly.
 For what it’s worth, I try to get a flu vaccine every year and that’s my plan for Covid-19 going forward, and I’m in that age range.”

-Dr Kurup said: “If you are living or working with elderly and vulnerable persons who can be at risk for serious Covid-19-related illness, then you should get this update.”
+Dr Kurup said: “If you are living or working with elderly and vulnerable persons who can be at risk of serious Covid-19-related illness, then you should get this update.”
 Pregnancy, travel plans, and wanting to avoid work or study disruptions are other considerations, he added.

-Q: Should people who can work from home do so more until infection numbers fall?
+Q: Should people who can work from home do so more often until infection numbers fall?
 Should people wear masks when using public transport?

 A: Dr Kurup said: “Where possible, yes, working from home can be considered, but does not need to be mandated.
 Yes, masking up in public transport is a right strategy to mitigate transmission.
 It’s the holiday season and crowds are expected in many places.”